Bibhash844/money-lending-backend/README.md

-# Backend Development Assignment
+# Backend Development

 Developing a backend for a money lending application, similar to apps like Slice and KreditBee.
 Implement the following 4 APIs using MongoDB, Postman, and Node.js.
-Adding Comments to the logic is mandatory.

 ## Installation

-To run the server first you need to the following programs installed on your machine.
+To run the server first you need to install following to your system.
 1. Node.js
 2. MongoDb
 3. Postman